pyxem/kikuchipy/doc/pattern_processing.rst

 Static background correction
 ----------------------------

-The slowly varying diffuse background in raw patterns can be removed by either subtracting or dividing by a static background via :meth:`~kikuchipy.signals.ebsd.EBSD.static_background_correction`:
+Effects which are constant, like hot pixels or dirt on the detector, can be removed by either subtracting or dividing by a static background via :meth:`~kikuchipy.signals.ebsd.EBSD.static_background_correction`:

 .. code-block:: python